notaryproject/specifications/specs/signature-specification.md

 Similarly, Notation compliant plugin vendors should be aware that usage of extended signed attributes which are marked critical in signature will have implications on portability of the signature.

 ### Detached Signature Portability
 Notary Project detached signatures provide the maximum portability as there are no requirements on storage or transport medium.
-Users can can store and transport their blobs and associated detached signatures however they like.
+Users can can store and transport their blobs and associated detached signatures as required.

 ### Guidelines for implementations of the Notary Project signature specification